bimil1106/CTCI/README.md

 Welcome
 --------
 This repo is the collaboration of a study group which reviews the book "Cracking the Coding Interview".
 We're still making progress on it.
+We'll appreciate any comments or complaints on the codes.

 Contributors
 -------------